 See below for Walden's policy on this issue and some examples of how to cite accurately.
 For another perspective on self-citation, see Matt's blog post, "The Northwest Passage, or Why You Should Cite Yourself Only Sparingly."

 If you cite or quote your previous work, treat yourself as the author and your own previous course work as an unpublished paper, as shown in the APA publication manual.
-For example, if Marie Briggs wanted to cite a paper she wrote at Walden in 2012, her in-text citation might look like this:
+For example, if Marie Briggs wanted to cite a paper she wrote at Walden in 2012, her citation might look like this:

 Briggs (2012) asserted that previous literature on the psychology of tightrope walkers was faulty in that it "presumed that risk-taking behaviors align neatly with certain personality traits or disorders" (p.
 4).